weejayuk/jump.ios/Docs/JUMP Integration Guide.md

 # JUMP for iOS Integration Guide

 This guide describes integrating the Janrain User Management Platform into your iOS app.
-For Engage-only integrations see `Engage-Only Integration Guide.md`
+This includes the Capture user registration system.
+For Engage-only (i.e. social-authentication-only) integrations see `Engage-Only Integration Guide.md`

 ## Features